drMurtadha/MECS/SDNupd/contents.md

 Students are encouraged to explore a recent journal article related to SDN and write a detailed critique.
 Select one of the following:

-- **"The Evolution of the OpenFlow Standard: A Survey of Recent Developments"**
+- **"Toward Adaptive and Scalable OpenFlow-SDN Flow Control A Survey"**
-- **"Machine Learning in Software-Defined Networking: A Comprehensive Survey"**
+- **"SSDWSN: A Scalable Software-Defined Wireless Sensor Networks"**

 ### Guidelines for Critique:
 - **Summarize the Main Contribution**: What is the main idea of the paper, and why is it significant?